websanco/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/next-steps-after-migration.md

 * View the [**service popover**](../manage-and-optimize/application-metrics.md#service-popover) and [**Monitoring screen**](../manage-and-optimize/application-metrics.md#extended-application-metrics) to view details about your services and their resource usage.
 See [Application Metrics](../manage-and-optimize/application-metrics.md) for more information about monitoring your services' performance.

-* For production environments, you can also use [Dynatrace integration](../manage-and-optimize/application-metrics.md#advanced-application-metrics-production-only) to use more advanced performance metrics. *Note that this requires your own [Dynatrace account](https://www.dynatrace.com/) to integrate with DXP Cloud.*
+* For production environments, you can also use [Dynatrace integration](../manage-and-optimize/application-metrics.md#advanced-application-metrics-production-only) to use more advanced performance metrics. *Note that this requires a specific Dynatrace add-on to your Liferay Cloud subscription to use.*

+You should perform your own performance testing and optimization with your instance on DXP Cloud, the same way as you would tune an on-premises instance.
+The service data, metrics, and [logging](../troubleshooting/reading-dxp-cloud-service-logs.md) available are all there to help you with your testing.

 ## Get Started Developing on DXP Cloud